Community Outreach and Services

 Level I Trauma Center

-As the only nationally verified Level I Trauma Center in greater Kansas City, and one of only three in Kansas, we provide a full spectrum of care for critically injured patients.
+As the only nationally verified Level I Trauma Center in greater Kansas City, and 1 of only 3 in Kansas, we provide a full spectrum of care for critically injured patients.
 Our interdisciplinary team of trauma surgeons, emergency medicine physicians, neurosurgeons, orthopedists, plastic surgeons, radiologists, nurses and respiratory therapists can be mobilized on a moment's notice.
 We also provide education, prevention and outreach programs.

 Organ transplant program and Midwest Transplant Network (MTN) partner